athuljosep/athul.github.io/README.md

 - [Tips for Effective Coding](link-to-coding-tips) - Useful tips to write clean and efficient code.

 ## Contact
-Feel free to reach out to me at athul@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/athuljp/).
+Feel free to reach out to me at athul.p@wsu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/athul-jose-p/).

 Thank you for visiting my website!